LayerXcom/safety-oracle/README.md

 ### Simple Inspector

-Simple Inspector is a generalization of 2-round Clique Oracle.
+The Simple Inspector is a generalization of 2-round clique oracle.

 #### Algorithm